sencrop/terraform-modules/README.md

 - create associated task from a docker image address (1 task per service)
 - task may have an optional side-car with volumes to mount into the task container
 - logs can be sent to Cloudwatch logs or Datadog (via AWS firelens & fluent-bit)
+- tasks can have an optional datadog agent running
 - service can have an optional public ALB
 - this ALB is given a name in Route53, with TLS termination, and associated https certificate.
 - service can optionally be referenced in service registry for local discovery (that is, in a Route53 DNS private .local zone)